Platform as a service: Communications platform as a service

 A communications platform as a service (CPaaS) is a cloud-based platform that enables developers to add real-time communications features (voice, video, and messaging) in their own applications without building back-end infrastructure and interfaces.
 Also, CPaaS and hardware and software specifications are specifically designed to support (tele)communications applications.
 These applications and their usage are much more sensitive to jitter, latency and packet losses.
 Hosted PBX, cellular networks, (near real-time) applications typically are deployed on CPaaS platforms.

 Mobile platform as a service

 Initiated in 2012, mobile PaaS (mPaaS) provides development capabilities for mobile app designers and developers.
 The Yankee Group identified mPaaS as one of its themes for 2014.

-Open PaaS

-Open PaaS does not include hosting but provides open-source software allowing a PaaS provider to run applications in an open-source environment, such as Google App Engine.
-Some open platforms let the developer use any programming language, database, operating system or server to deploy their applications.

 Providers

 There are various types of PaaS providers.
 All offer application hosting and a deployment environment, along with various integrated services.
 Services offer varying levels of scalability and maintenance.
 Developers can write an application and upload it to a PaaS that supports their software language of choice, and the application runs on that PaaS.